maize-genetics/phg_v2/docs/imputation_ml.md

 | `--bin-size`     | The bin size used to create the ps4g file.                                                                                    | `256`         |                  |

 !!! note
-`--expand-bins` is a flag.
-If entered without a parameter, its value is set to true.
 `--bin-size` must match the ps4g file, so that the output positions are correct.